Backup and Restore

 - Automatic timestamped backups - Create backups with automatic naming

-- Database restore - Restore from any backup file
+- Database restore - Restore from any backup file (by file name or path)

 - Leader-only operations - Ensures consistency by restricting to leader node